Why every organization should be creating how-to guides:

-6. Create clear hierarchies with good design templates for your user guide
+6. Create clear hierarchies with good design templates for your how-to guide

 Create clear hierarchies of headings, images, and descriptive text – preferably with an existing template, or with a documentation tool where you can choose from many design templates to make your documentation attractive.

 7. Give your how-to guides a professional look

 Good templates not only serve the purpose of giving you a good structure.
 The best templates also make your documentation look like someone has professionally designed it.
 It is worth the effort – because well-designed documents are also better received by readers.
 For example, employee handbooks with company branding even promote cohesion and feelings of belonging to the organization.

 If you are convinced to follow the above-mentioned steps but don’t want to do all this manually, then our documentation tool FlowShare can take much tedious work off your hands.